 First, I’m particularly interested in the place the passions (what we would call emotions) hold in these accounts as the loci of connection between individual human beings and the world around them.
 I’ve written a fair amount on how Descartes’s account of the passions impacts his account of the human being as a union of mind and body.
 I’m also particularly interested in how Spinoza and Malebranche respond to Descartes’s account and in Hume’s account of the passions in relation to his epistemology and moral philosophy.
-Currently, I am focused on the concept of pleasure in these philosophical views, and in particular how pleasure figures in accounts of human understanding (rather than action).
+I have focused on the concept of pleasure in these philosophical views, and in particular how pleasure figures in accounts of human understanding (rather than action).
 I also have interests in 18th century empiricism, both the English and French traditions (in particular Condillac), and equally in the intersection of philosophy and medicine in the 17th and 18th centuries.

 My translation of the whole of the correspondence between Princess Elisabeth of Bohemia and Descartes is available from the University of Chicago Press, Other Voice in Early Modern Europe Series.

 The volume I co-edited with Martin Pickave — Emotion and Cognitive Life in Medieval and Early Modern Philosophy — was published by Oxford University Press in 2012.

 I’ve edited the Oxford Philosophical Concepts series volume Pleasure: History, which was published in 2018.
 I cannot help but say that I am really pleased by the collection of essays in the volume.
 I learned a lot about the concept of pleasure editing the volume, and especially about how we ended up in the latter half of the 20th century reducing pleasure to motivation or desire.
 It was not the story I expected to emerge.